Welcome to today's edition of the Rush 24-7 podcast.

 Let me see if I can remind you of some things.

-I found myself in LA not long after it.
+I found myself in L.A. not long after it.

-I can't tell every car I saw had an American flag waving on it.
+Every car I saw had an American flag waving on it.

-You saw American flags and automobiles.
+Everywhere you went in the immediate aftermath, you saw American flags and automobiles.

 You couldn't buy them.